shader-slang/slangpy/README.md

 - **Slang Torch**: CUDA based python project for compiling and calling CUDA functions written in slang and using them with pytorch
 - **Falcor**: Does absolutely everything plus a bit more
 - **SGL**: Low level python first graphics api
-- **SLGU**: Thin wrapper around SGL with basic concept of structured buffers that have associated gradients and modules designed for differential calls
+- **SLGU**: Thin wrapper around SGL with concept of structured buffers that have associated gradients and modules designed for differential calls
 - **Copper**: Benedict's new experiments in creating a simpler mechanism to call Slang functions from Python, sitting on top of Falcor

 Outside of these, we've got projects that can be divided up in a few different ways - some use Falcor, some use SGL, some just use SlangTorch with PyTorch.
 These divide up further with various approaches to forward/backward processes and PyTorch vs custom training mechanisms.
 Looking at the Slangtorch examples (includes learned mip maps), neural textures, neural materials, difftrace, gaussian splats and falcor ray tracers gives a wide range of examples of problems solved, and how code has 'ended up' being written under certain constraints.